alttpo/sni/README.md

 To get around this limitation, the pak offers a feature we'll call NMI EXE.

-The pak maps a writable 1024 byte RAM buffer into the SNES A-bus at `$00-3F:2C00-2FFF`.
+The pak maps a writable 1024 byte RAM buffer into the SNES A-bus at `2C00-2FFF` in banks `$00-3F`.
 When this region is written to, the NMI EXE feature is enabled.
 When the SNES reads the NMI vector (at `$FFEA`) to jump to, the pak overrides the vector to point to its own code buffer mapped at `$2C00`.
 The SNES then jumps to that code which should itself end in a `JMP ($FFEA)` so that the original NMI vector is executed as well.
+To disable the feature, write `$00` to `$00:2C00`.

-That's great, but how does that enable WRAM writes?
+That's great and all, but what does that have to do with WRAM writes?

 In this 1024 byte buffer, we can place any arbitrary code we want, including **code that writes to WRAM**.
 SNI does exactly that using `MVN` instructions.